NathanWalker/ngTunes/README.md

 can also tweet about what they're rocking as well as set what others are enjoying.

+## Contribute!

+Want to make ngTunes better?
+Submit a Pull Request.

+## TODO List

+- [ ] Plug/play visualizers
+- [ ] Make playlist loop through all tracks instead of repeat the same one over and over
+- [ ] Create a NativeScript app of the player
+- [ ] Allow more customizations to visualizers
+- [ ] Create standalone plugin widget of just the Spotify search
+- [ ] Fix bug with removing tracks

+## Overview

-A mashup of many technologies was used to bring this experience to users.
+A mashup of many technologies were used to bring this experience to users.
 The project was scaffolded up using the angular CLI and utilized to build the application.
 The visualization engine is a port of audiograph which was brought in as it's own angular 2 component.
 The music catalog takes